radioactiveAHM/cf-scanner/README.md

 ## Configuration Parameters

-- NOTE❕: If both `N3` and `N4` are set to null, the IPs listed in `IplistPath` will be scanned line by line, as-is.
 - NOTE❕: Both HTTP/2 and HTTP/1.1 are supported, with protocol selection based on ALPN.
 If ALPN is explicitly set to `"h2"`, HTTP/2 will be used—provided the server supports it.
 By default, ALPN is set to `"h2", "http/1.1"`, allowing HTTP/2 when available; otherwise, the connection falls back to HTTP/1.1.
 - WARNING⚠️: When UTLS is enabled, ALPN is forcibly set to `"h2", "http/1.1"` and cannot be overridden via the configuration file.
 - WARNING⚠️: If DownloadTest is enabled, use only one Goroutine; running multiple will yield inaccurate results.